-- For each source to be tested, list identifying information such as the sealed source serial number, manufacturer, model number, radionuclide, and activity. - Use a radiation survey meter to monitor exposure. - Prepare a separate wipe sample (e.g., cotton swab or filter paper) for each source. - Number each wipe to correlate with identifying information for each source. - Wipe the most accessible area where contamination would accumulate if the sealed source were leaking, but do not wipe the surface of a plated or foil source (see manufacturer's instructions).
+- For each source to be tested, list identifying information such as sealed source serial number, manufacturer, model number, radionuclide, and activity. - Use a radiation survey meter to monitor exposure. - Prepare a separate wipe sample (e.g., cotton swab or filter paper) for each source. - Number each wipe to correlate with identifying information for each source.

-- Select instrumentation that is sensitive enough to detect 185 becquerels (Bq) (0.005 microcurie) of the radionuclide contained in the gauge. - Using the selected instrument, count and record background count rate. - Check the instrument's counting efficiency using a standard source of the same radionuclide as the source being tested or one with similar energy characteristics.
-The calibration source should be in the same configuration as the sample.
+- Wipe the most accessible area where contamination would accumulate if the sealed source were leaking (see manufacturer's instructions). - Select instrumentation that is sensitive enough to detect 185 Bq [0.005 microcuries] of the radionuclide contained in the gauge. - Using the selected instrument, count and record background count rate. - Check the instrument's counting efficiency using a standard source of the same radionuclide as the source being tested or one with similar energy characteristics.
+The calibration source must be in the same configuration as the sample.
 Accuracy of standards should be within plus or minus 5 percent of the stated value and traceable to primary radiation standards such as those maintained by the National Institute of Standards and Technology. - Calculate the counting efficiency of the detector.

-Efficiency in cpm/Bq = $$\frac{[(cpm from std) - (cpm from bkg)]}{activity of std in Bq}$$ where cpm = counts per minute std = standard bkg = background Bq = becquerel
+Efficiency in cpm/Bq = $\frac{[(cpm from std) - (cpm from bkg)]}{activity of std in Bq}$ where: cpm = counts per minute std = standard

-- Count each wipe sample; determine net count rate. - For each sample, calculate and record estimated activity in becquerels (or microcuries).
+- bkg = background - Bq = becquerel - Count each wipe sample; determine net count rate. - For each sample, calculate and record estimated activity in Bq (or microcuries).
 The activity of the sample in becquerels may be calculated using the following formula:

-Activity of sample [Bq] = $$\frac{[(cpm from wipe sample) - (cpm from bkg)]}{efficiency in cpm/Bq}$$
+Activity of sample [Bq] = $\frac{[(cpm from wipe sample) - (cpm from bkg)]}{efficiency in cpm/Bq}$

 - Sign and date the list of sources, data, and calculations.
-Retain records for 3 years [under Title 10 of the Code of Federal Regulations (10 CFR) 20.2103(a)]. - If the wipe test activity is 185 becquerels (0.005 microcuries) or greater, notify the radiation safety officer so that the source can be withdrawn from use and disposed of properly.
+Retain records for 3 years [under Title 10 of the Code of Federal Regulations (10 CFR) 20.2103(a)]. - If the wipe test activity is 185 Bq [0.005 microcurie] or greater, notify the radiation safety officer so that the source can be withdrawn from use and disposed of properly.
 Also, notify the U.S. Nuclear Regulatory Commission.